Total Knee Replacement Physical Therapy Parkway, MO

 Pre-Surgery Total Knee Replacement Physical Therapy in Parkway, MO

-Any surgery, though it may be ultimately the best thing for you, an “injury” to your tissue that needs to heal.
-Prehabilitation, or pre-surgery physical therapy, assumes a vital role in preparing your body for the challenges of surgery and safely and completely recovering.
-Engaging in physical therapy before your surgery can dramatically influence your recovery speed and success.
-Here’s how pre-surgery physical therapy in Parkway, MO can benefit you:
+Any surgery, even if ultimately in your best interest, still involves some degree of trauma to your tissues.
+Prehabilitation, or pre-surgery physical therapy, holds a critical role in preparing your body for the demands of surgery and the recovery process.
+Undergoing physical therapy before your surgery can profoundly affect your recovery speed and success.
+The goals of pre-surgery physical therapy in Parkway, MO are:

-• Strengthens Muscles: Fortifying the muscles around the knee aids in supporting the artificial joint and facilitates quicker recovery.
+• Strengthens Muscles: Strengthening the muscles surrounding the knee aids in bolstering the new joint and can lead to a faster recovery.

-• Educates Patients: Comprehending the recovery process, exercises, and the use of assistive devices before surgery reduces post-operative anxiety.
+• Educates Patients: Understanding the recovery process, exercises, and the use of assistive devices before surgery reduces post-operative anxiety.

 Key Pre-Surgery Exercises